aalipoure34/Lab8_Starter/README.md

 2. Checking to see if a function is returning the right value is something fairly specific and individual to the code.
 A unit test would be more appropriate for this.
 3. No I wouldn't.
 Messaging is a pretty extensive feature and thus would benefit from more comprehensive testing.
 Unit testing is for more small-scale aspects of the code.
 Something like messaging is not going to be in a small encapsulated part of the code (which unit testing can handle) because it's fairly complex.
 4. Yes I would.
 Max message length is actually a small bit of the code that is encapsulated.
 Something like checking to see if a string is less than 81 character's is very specific (and not that complicated) and unit testing can directly target that aspect of the code.

+### Other Notes

+For the full output, refer to the screenshots labeled one and two.
+Otherwise, refer to the `testResultsScreenshot.png` file that just shows the end result of the 31 tests passing.